 Trump as president has lived up to many of my concerns and fears, especially those involving morals.
 When I wrote in my first article “His political positions and words inspire bigotry and hate.”
 I had no idea that would come to fruition so close to home when racial violence broke out at a white supremacist rally in my neighboring city of Charlottesville, Virginia the following August.
 Trump did not immediately denounce the actions of the white supremacists, one of which killed a counter-protester when they purposely rammed their car into a group of demonstrators.
 Many Republicans spoke out against Trump, but to no consequence.

 Senate Majority Leader Mitch McConnell was one of the Republicans to speak out against Trump for not speaking harshly against the white supremacists.
-McConnell has been a civil rights activists since the 1960’s.
+McConnell has been a civil rights activist since the 1960’s.
 He attended Martin Luther King Jr.’s “I Have a Dream” speech, and he was present inside the Capital Rotunda when President Lyndon Johnson signed the Civil Rights Act.
 However, in the end, McConnell continued to tie himself and his loyalty to Trump.
 In many ways, that is indicative of the party as a whole.
 They value support of Trump over commonsense morals.
 Republicans continued to support Trump despite Charlottesville, they continued to support Trump despite his endorsement of an accused pedophile for Senate (Roy Moore), and they continue to support Trump despite the long list of accusations against him by women of sexual misconduct.
 When it comes to morals, the Republican Party seems completely and utterly tone-deaf.
 As I titled one of my articles about Trump, “Where is the Decency?”

 Trump remains popular amongst Republican voters with 85 percent support, making it difficult for elected Republicans to speak out against him.
 As those who have spoken out against Trump—like Arizona’s Jeff Flake—will testify, Republican voters do not care about issues, they only care if you support Trump.
 This leaves many Republicans vulnerable and unable to oppose Trump, hints the large number that are not seeking reelection.